javproj/ASDLookup/README.md

-    -- Made checkASD() more efficient using the eval() method -- Updated printComputer() to handle for if no computer is found -- Updated checkASD() to initialize "returned" variable
+    -- Made checkASD() more efficient using the eval() method -- Updated printComputer() to handle for if no computer is found -- Updated checkASD() to initialize "returned" variable -- Removed unnecessary variable "versionCount" and "returned" from top declarations section

     Adding an ASD version:
     -- Note: Follow the same format as all other versions